APPENDICES

 ~

-A second Desroches family, probably no kin to Louis and Julien, lived on Île St.-Pierre, an island off the southern coast of Newfoundland.
+Another Desroches family, probably not kin to the others, lived on Île St.-Pierre, a French-controlled island off the southern coast of Newfoundland.
 Antoine Desroches, born in c1722, married Marguerite Desaleur.
-Their son Antoine was born on Île St.-Pierre in c1774.
+Their son Antoine was born on Île St.-Pierre in c1774, after Le Grand Dérangement.
 No member of this family emigrated to Louisiana.

 LE GRAND DÉRANGEMENT